 Cost and MSRP are used to calculate the Gross Margin (or the return) of a product.

 It is encouraged to input more information about your pricing in the "pricing comments" field in your product profile form.
 You may want to clarify your minimum purchase quantity or any other details about your pricing.
-Please note that unrealistic prices such as $0.01/$0.02 for products will not be approved.
+Please note that unrealistic prices such as $0.01/$0.02, or unrealistic margins such as <10% for products will not be approved.
 Feel free to review this help center article for more information on pricing comments.

 Buyers understand that these figures are just estimates, so the final cost is still up for negotiation between you and any interested retail buyers.